halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-year-processing.md

 You must select the Tax year and then click **OK**

 When you have finished you can continue End of Year Processing.
-Go to the following menu: *Departments/Payroll/EOFY Processing/End of Tax Year/YTD Accumulation Code Update*
+Go to the following menu: *Actions Workspace/End of Tax Year/YTD Accumulation Code Update*

 Run this report to update any changes made in the YTD Accumulation for Payment Summaries of any Pay Transaction Types.
 Running the report updates YTD figures according to new settings made.